dedale-fet/Inverse-Problems-Toolbox/README.md

 - RestoreManifold is a package authored by Jérome Bobin (CEA), that allows to solve some restoration problems (denoising, inpainting) for manifold-valued data.

-Two python notebooks illustrate how to use these  packages.
+Three python notebooks illustrate how to use these  packages.
 See the documentation in each package for more details

 ***